-(Maximum of 4 pages; must follow the specifications found in the instructions provided in Presentation standards for documents)
+(Maximum of 4 pages; must follow the specifications found in the instructions provided in the Ensure attached documents meet presentation standards section.)

-Provide a bibliography that includes citations for all works referenced in the research proposal, as well as a literature review if appropriate for your area of research.
+Provide a bibliography that includes citations for all sources referenced in the research proposal, as well as a literature review if appropriate for your area of research.
 These citations should be in the format used by the primary discipline of the proposed research.
 Ensure that all citations are clear and complete to allow reviewers/readers to easily locate the sources.